The equivalence of isocapacitary notions of mass: The isoperimetric mass is the smallest

 The last ingredient is the following theorem proved for $p=2$ by H. Bray and P. Miao \cite{bray_capacity_2008} and then extended for any $p \in (1,3)$ by J. Xiao \cite{xiao_p-harmonic_2016}.
 We remark that asymptotic flatness in \cite{xiao_p-harmonic_2016,bray_capacity_2008} is assumed only to ensure that $(M,g)$ is strongly $1$-nonparabolic.

-\begin{theorem}[\cite{bray_capacity_2008},\cite{xiao_p-harmonic_2016}] Let $(M,g)$ be a Riemannian $3$-manifold with nonnegative scalar curvature and possibly empty compact smooth boundary.
-Suppose that the boundary consists of minimal surfaces and no other compact minimal surface is contained in $M$.
+\begin{theorem}[\cite{bray_capacity_2008},\cite{xiao_p-harmonic_2016}] Let $(M,g)$ be a Riemannian $3$-manifold with nonnegative scalar curvature.
+Suppose that $M$ possibly has a smooth compact minimal boundary and no other compact minimal surface is contained in $M$.
 Assume that \cref{eq:isoperimetric_inequality} holds.
 Then,